craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Vices
 Culturally, it is unacceptable to be less than fully lucid - ever watching for our enemy the White Flame, but this does not mean there is not a large market for Vice in Cenva Minyo;

-Smokebulb, it's daughter - Bulbkiss, Cannabis, Tabaco, Alcohol, Lephora Essance, Dareanamon, Nova, Sex, and any number of fetishes are available for bargain if you know who and where to ask.
+Smokebulb, Bulbkiss, Cannabis, Tabacco, Alcohol, Lephora Essence, Dareanamon, Nova, Sex, and any number of fetishes are available for bargain if you know who and where to ask.

 ### Land
 While there is no *official* civil structure of Cenva Minyo, a council of elders holds a massive force of power, so much so that if they *were* to assign lands, they could.